PFKimmerle/Python/substack/5_Beginner_Coding_Projects/web_scraper/readme.md

   - `lxml`

 ## Installation
-Follow these steps to set up and run the BBC News Web Scraper:
+Follow these steps to set up and run the Web Scraper:
 1. Clone the Repository: 'https://github.com/PFKimmerle/Python.git'
 2. Set up a Virtual Environment: 'python -m venv venv'
 3. Activate the Virtual Environment